madifz/100-days-of-code/r5-log.md

 ### R5D38-D47 (2/9-11/9 2022)

-- JetBrains Academy Intro to Command Line and Unix Shell
+- Completed 9 topics of JetBrains Academy Intro to Command Line and Unix Shell.